-In IV(b) the wavelengths corresponding to the maximal growth of I(a) are plotted.
-Although III(a) and IV(a) are similar, the plots of corresponding wave numbers given by III(b) and IV(b) are very different.
+In IVb the wavenumbers corresponding to the maximal growth of IVa are plotted.
 It appears that a majority of the maximal instability is attributable to small ρ (long wave) perturbations.
-In fact, the largest growth occurs for $\rho = 0$.
+In fact, the largest growth occurs for $\rho = 0$, the one-dimensional perturbation.
+This is different than in the previous plots I-IIIb, where short wave perturbations were associated with much of the large growth rate.